-Anne Geniets initiated go_girl together with Niall Winters.
+Anne Geniets founded go_girl together with Niall Winters in 2015.
 She is a post-doctoral research fellow at the Department of Education, University of Oxford.
 She is a psychologist with a research focus at the intersection of health, (in)equity, training and technology, with a specific focus on Inclusion Health and population groups with limited or no access to health care.

 Paula Fiddi is a DPhil student at the Department of Computer Science, University of Oxford.
 She obtained her Masters degrees in Computer Science & Systems at the University of Washington (UW), USA in 2014.
 While at UW, she served as the President of Women in Computing Sciences, where she coordinated seminars and meet-ups with companies like Amazon and Intel.
 She had her undergraduate degree with honors in Computer Science from the Bells University of Technology, Ota, Nigeria in 2010.